 Oftentimes, catching something before symptoms occur is far better than waiting until pain and problems do become apparent to get it addressed.
 If you feel like your arches are collapsing, or your feet are “flattening” when you stand or walk, an evaluation is strongly recommended (even if you currently have no other symptoms.)

-Flat feet is one of our top specialties.
+Flat feet are one of our top specialties.
 Alongside traditional remedies such as stretching and physical therapy, Dr. Joel Foster in Lee’s Summit offers additional specialized treatment options for this common condition.

 When it comes to flat feet, the first choice is usually conservative treatment to accommodate the deformity and provide the “missing” shock absorption and biomechanical alignment the feet aren’t providing.
 Orthotics are often the best way to do this.